apike/allenpike.com/resume/index.markdown

 #### [Independent Work](/)

+* Writes a blog about tech and product that has been read >1M times
 * Hosted and produced three podcasts, including It Shipped That Way
-* Taught CMPT 470, a Web Applications course, for SFU Computing Science
-* Ran and spoke at many technical meetups and conferences
+* Hosted and spoke at various technical meetups and conferences
-* Developed a fun variety of games and side projects
+* Developed a variety of games and side projects
+* Taught the 4th year Web Applications course for SFU Computing Science

 ## Education